EpistemonLex/deepthought_labs_web/docs/jules_task_crypto_implementation.md

-# Task for Jules: Backend Cryptographic Implementation for Product-Led Identity
+# Task for Jules: Implement Backend Cryptographic Implementation for Product-Led Identity

 **Objective:**
 Replace the mock cryptographic verification logic in the Key Validation Backend with actual, robust cryptographic signature verification.
 This is a critical step towards enabling the secure, product-led authentication system.